ejcx/ejj/static/cloudflare-all-the-way-down.md

 <img src="https://camo.githubusercontent.com/b50f1d6159c3105ccf13a9426a6e38bc17d8f267/68747470733a2f2f692e696d6775722e636f6d2f4a7335727743432e676966" title="cf demo"/>

 # Storage
 I wrote this blog post as markdown, which is read from Workers KV, converted to HTML, and served.
 You might notice I have some non-markdown blog posts as well.
-These are legacy posts that I hand wrote in HTML, and didn't want to convert to HTML.
+These are legacy posts that I hand wrote in HTML, and didn't want to spend the time converting to markdown.

 I use `cf` to write static files to the storage namespace that I set up for my blog.